Raviikumar001/Github-Search-angular/README.md

 ```

 To run the Test
 inside the project run

 ```
 ng test --code-coverage
 ```

 It will produce the test coverage report.

 **All GET API's are cached**

 Assumptions

 1. While displaying the user's repository, if the username is invalid in url, then web app will route back to root page (search page)
 2. If user enters invalid page number from the url, more than the total pages for pagnination, No repos message is shown, if page number is less than 0 then page 1 will always be shown.
 3. Per page value for the number of repos shown will alawys be 10, 25, 50 100 per page,
-4. In case when use has no topics in a repo then No Topics message is shown.
+4. In case when user has no topics in a repo then No Topics message is shown.
+5. When user selects a page size then the repos are fetched with an initial page 1.

 ## Who is this for?